The Science Behind Size Exclusion Chromatography

 Size Exclusion Chromatography (SEC)

-Size exclusion chromatography (SEC), also known as gel filtration chromatography, separates molecules based on their size.
-Size Exclusion Chromatography is a non-adsorptive technique, meaning no chemical interactions occur between the stationary phase and the analytes.
+Also known as gel filtration chromatography, this method of size exclusion chromatography separates molecules based on their size.
+Size-exclusion chromatography (SEC) does not involve adsorption, which means there is no chemical process that will interact with the stationary phase and analytes.

 Column Chromatography